Beaches

 Melidoni

 Clear water and sand with small pebbles, combined with a spectacular view of Chytra.
 Visitors will find a canteen here, known for its legendary beach parties.
-This small beach is located in the southwest of the island and can be reached by car via a dirt track from Drymonas.
+This small beach is located in the southwest of the island and can be reached by car via the road from Drymonas.

 Fyri Ammos – Kalamos